-Sarah Dalton enters her first year as an assistant coach with the Notre Dame women's lacrosse program after serving as an assistant coach and offensive coordinator at William & Mary for two years under first-year Notre Dame head coach Christine Halfpenny.
-Dalton will have primary responsibility over the attackers.
+Prior to Notre Dame she served as an assistant coach and offensive coordinator at William & Mary for two years under Halfpenny.

 Over her two-year stint at William & Mary, Dalton helped guide the Tribe to two of the most productive seasons offensively in the program's history, as the team's points and goal totals ranked among the school's single-season top-10 lists in each of the two campaigns under her direction.